Last date modified: 2026-May-18

 -

-Note: There is a Filters drop-down menu above the list of data points.
-Here you can select a filter from the drop-down menu to only show the data points associated with that filter.
-Learn more about setting up data point filters in Set up data points in the viewer.
+There is a Filters drop-down menu in the Data Points pane.
+You can select a filter from the drop-down menu to only show the data points associated with that filter.

-- The data point group name is the name of the regular expression or persistent highlight set created for this review project.
+Learn more about setting up data point filters in Set up data points in the viewer. - The data point group name is the name of the regular expression or persistent highlight set created for this review project.
 When you click a data point group, it expands to show all results.
-If a result is repeated throughout the contract, it includes a badge indicating the number of individual hits.
+If a result repeats throughout the contract, it includes a badge indicating the number of individual hits.
 You can expand this result group to see all results.
-You can toggle the highlights on and off by clicking the dot to the left of the data point group name.
+Click the dot to the left of the data point group name to toggle the highlights on and off.

 - Data points are also visible on the Highlights Minimap, and respect all colors from regular expressions or persistent highlight sets.